‘Little Drumsticks’

 One of the first cultivated Australian Native plants.
 ‘Little Drumsticks’ (pictured right) is a lower growing cultivar.

-Landscaping uses
+Landscaping uses for Isopogon anemonifolius

 Excellent is a sunny garden border when used as feature ground cover plant near the front of the border.
 A good plant to grow beside a path where it can act as an informal border, also suited to growing in containers.

-Isopogon ‘Little Drumsticks’ will reach around .4m in height with a spread of around .6m so give it appropriate room.
+Isopogon anemonifolius ‘Little Drumsticks’ will reach around .4m in height with a spread of around .6m so give it appropriate room.

-Isopogon ‘Little Drumsticks’ Care
+Isopogon Isopogon anemonifolius ‘Little Drumsticks’ and Sunshine’ Care

 - Well drained soil